taotaoorange/words-matter-scene-text-for-image-classification/README.md

-**[Generate textual representation]**: Refer to 'EncodeTextualConTextScript.m' for how to generate representations of the textual contents in images.
+**[Generate textual representation]**: Refer to 'EncodeTextualConTextScript.m' for how to generate representations of the word-level textual contents in images.
 Both the CPU version ('EncodeTextual.m') and the GPU version ('EncodeTextualGPU.m') are provided.
-To generate the representations of the textual contents, the word recognition model provided by Jaderberg et al (http://www.robots.ox.ac.uk/~vgg/research/text/) is required.
+To generate the representations of the word-level textual contents, the word recognition model provided by Jaderberg et al (http://www.robots.ox.ac.uk/~vgg/research/text/) is required.
 Go to folder 'NIPS2014DLW-Jaderberg/' and run 'download.sh' to download the word recognition model.